 - Mobility for the Disadvantaged in North Dakota

-- 2002-Present, Program Director, Small Urban & Rural Transit Center, NDSU
+- 2002-Present, Program Director, Small Urban and Rural Transit Center, NDSU

 - 2007-Present, Advanced Research Fellow, Upper Great Plains Transportation Institute, NDSU

-- 1990-Present, Associate Research Fellow, Upper Great Plains Transportation Institute, NDSU
+- 1990-2006, Associate Research Fellow, Upper Great Plains Transportation Institute, NDSU

 - 1988-1989, Graduate Research Assistant, Department of Agricultural Economics, NDSU